ermongroup/cs228-notes/inference/jt/index.md

 \end{align*}
 {% endmath %}

 The key property that makes this work is the distributivity of both the sum and the max operator over products.
-Since both problems are essentially equivalent (after swapping the corresponding operators), we may reuse all of the machinery developed for marginal inference and apply it directly to MAP infernece.
+Since both problems are essentially equivalent (after swapping the corresponding operators), we may reuse all of the machinery developed for marginal inference and apply it directly to MAP inference.

 There is a small caveat in that we often want not just the mode of a distribution, but also its most probable assignment.
 This problem can be easily solved by keeping *back-pointers* during the optimization procedure.
 For instance, in the above example, we would keep a backpointer to the best assignment to $$x_1$$ given each assignment to $$x_2$$, a pointer to the best assignment to $$x_2$$ given each assignment to $$x_3$$, and so on.